arthur-ai/bench/docs/source/setup.md

 1. [Download](https://github.com/arthur-ai/bench/releases) the `.tar` file from the Github releases.

-2. Create or activate the python environment within whcih you would like run Arthur Bench.
+2. Create or activate the python environment within which you would like run Arthur Bench.

 3. Navigate to the directory with the downloaded bench `.tar` file.